-A. It’s mind-boggling, to say the least.
-“Normal” breakups usually have a “recovery” period regardless of how the split took place.
-However, narcs are not capable of emotionally and physically loving like we do… so they are able to move right on to the next relationship – with the exact feelings they had for you up until 30 minutes ago – without anything to recover from.
+It’s mind-boggling, to say the least.
+I was so sure the narc was “with me” 100%, but he clearly wasn’t.
+Breakups between two healthy people usually have a “recovery” period regardless of how the split took place.
+However, narcs are not capable of emotionally bonding like we do… so there was nothing for them to recover from.

 I’ve shared my “coffee maker” analogy in many of the support groups, which seemed to help bring some clarity to this anomaly.